freshkurt/pinteresting/README.md

-# Me doing the One Month rails tutorial
+Me doing the One Month rails tutorial

-this is a change

 This is the pinteresting sample application for
 [*One Month Rails*](http://onemonthrails.com)